robinbb/blog/src/hugo/content/blog/code-is-not-an-asset.md

 ---
 title: "Code Is Not An Asset"
+description: >-
-description: "Software source code is a liability"
+  Explains that software source code is a liability, not an asset.
 date: "2020-10-21"
 draft: false
 images: [ "https://i.vimeocdn.com/video/994959038.jpg" ]